kovidgoyal/kitty/docs/launch.rst

     data to STDIN.

 ``@input-line-number``
-    Replaced the number of lines a pager should scroll to match the current scroll position in kitty.
+    Replaced by the number of lines a pager should scroll to match the current scroll position in kitty.
 See :opt:`scrollback_pager` for details.

 ``@scrolled-by``